cube3power/atsd/rule-engine/web-notifications.md

 ## Window Status

-The notifications are triggered on window status events.
+Notifications are triggered on window status events.

 A [window](window.md) is an in-memory object created by the rule engine for each unique combination of metric, entity, and tags extracted from incoming commands.